Atmosphere/atmosphere/README.md

 #### RoadMap

-Atmosphere 0.9 is our official release, and our work in progress version is 1.0, targeted for end of End of June 2012
+Atmosphere 0.9 is our official release, and our work in progress version is 1.0, targeted for end of End of July 2012

 If you are interested, subscribe to our [mailing list](http://groups.google.com/group/atmosphere-framework) for more info!
 We are on irc.freenode.net under #atmosphere-comet